Pembelajaran Adaptif Berbasis Teknologi: Upaya Meningkatkan Keterlibatan dan Hasil Belajar Siswa

 Bruner, J. S. (1966).
 Toward a Theory of Instruction.
 Harvard University Press.

 Piaget, J. (1970).
 Science of Education and the Psychology of the Child.
-New York: Viking.
+Viking Press.

 Tomlinson, C. A. (2017).
-How to Differentiate Instruction in Academically Diverse Classrooms.
-Alexandria: ASCD.
+How to Differentiate Instruction in Academically Diverse Classrooms (3rd ed.).
+ASCD.

 Published